| San Lorenzo

 The Hayward Regional Shoreline is a great place for seeing how the tides affect the bay and the inland marshes.
 The bayshore changes radically, from wide mudflats at low tide to wave-washed rocky and terraced shores at high tide.
 On the many bridges in this area you can watch the tide waters rush in and out to feed and drain the sloughs, creeks, and marshes.
 At low tide the marshes are mudflats, covered with scurrying birds probing in the mud for food.
 At high tide the marshes are flooded, with birds lazily floating on the surface, wading the shallows, or diving underwater for a meal.
 Check for today's times of high and low tides near Robert's Landing.|

 At the south end of the shoreline, near Route 92, is the Hayward Shoreline Interpretive Center, operated by the Hayward Area Recreation & Park District.
 It has permanent and changing exhibits on the shore and marsh environment.
 There are aquariums, an interactive computer exhibit on the Bay, microscopes, informative videos, and wall murals on bay life.
 The center also has maps, a gift shop, and restrooms.
 Outside is an elevated observation platform that provides a good view of the surrounding marshlands.
-The center is open Saturday and Sunday, 10 a.m. to 5 p.m.
-(4901 Breakwater Avenue, Hayward, tel.
-510.670.7270, e-mail firstname.lastname@example.org).
+The center is open Fridays, Saturdays, and Sundays, 10 a.m. to 5 p.m., or by appointment (4901 Breakwater Avenue, Hayward, tel.
+510.670.7270, e-mail email@example.com).

 Hayward Area Shoreline Planning Agency